Juliane Reichardt: Biography

-Life

 Since 1733, Franz Benda was in the service of the Prussian Crown Prince, later Frederick II, who initially resided in Ruppin and after his enthronement in Potsdam in 1740.
 The Benda family lived in the small Potsdam, suburb of Nowawes, where Juliane Benda (later Reichardt) grew up with her siblings in a rural environment.
 Franz Benda was an extremely versatile and highly regarded musician.
 He composed, was a sought-after violin virtuoso and a practiced singer, and gave both violin and vocal lessons.
 From him Juliane Benda received singing and piano lessons.
 In the house of Benda, many highly regarded personalities visited, among others the famous music and travel writer Charles Burney and the composer and music writer Johann Friedrich Reichardt.
 Johann Friedrich Reichardt's impressions of his first stay in Potsdam were later confirmed in his "Autobiographical Sketches" (a stylistic feature of this text is that Reichardt wrote about himself in the third person.):

 "On the house of the excellent, old concertmaster Benda in Potsdam The traveler made a most enjoyable acquaintance.
 He was well-received by the entire family, and made him hear many things that further strengthened his love and respect for the great Benda school. [...]
 The youngest daughter, Juliane, sang with a beautiful, pure voice, and an Italian, expressive manner.
 The impressions which I have already taken from this house have then exercised decisive influence on my whole life."